Popmotion/popmotion/packages/popmotion-pose/docs/api/react-native/native-posed.md

 import posed from 'react-native-pose';
 ```

+## Posed components

-It's a factory function that creates posed components.
+`posed` is a factory function that creates posed components.
 These are components [configured with a series of states that it can animate between and other options](/pose/native-config).

 We can use `posed` to create three different kinds of posed component: